Globally Harmonized System (GHS)

 Click here to see example hazard statements.

-Standard pictograms will be used to represent the physical and health hazards related to each chemical.
+Standard pictograms are used to represent the physical and health hazards related to each chemical.

 Click here to see the GHS pictograms.